amehri-upvd/testMaiaBinder/README.md

-This repository contains configuration files for running MAIA in a MyBinder environment.
+This repository contains configuration files for running MAIA on a MyBinder environment.

 ## Features